-The Third Amendment and Restatement provides for certain affirmative covenants, including requiring us to deliver financial information and any notices of default, and conducting business in the normal course.
-Additionally, the Company must comply with certain financial covenants including: (1) maximum capital expenditures of \$150,000, (2) maintaining a debt service coverage ratio greater than 1.35 to 1, and (3) maintaining a leverage ratio less than 1.50 to 1.
-As of December 31, 2022, we were in compliance with all financial covenants with respect to the Revolving Loan.
+The Revolving Loan provides for certain affirmative covenants, including requiring us to deliver financial information and any notices of default, and conducting business in the normal course.
+Additionally, we must comply with certain financial covenants including: (1) maximum capital expenditures of \$150,000, (2) maintaining a debt service coverage ratio greater than 1.35 to 1, and (3) maintaining a leverage ratio less than 1.50 to 1.
+As of December 31, 2023, we were in compliance with all financial covenants with respect to the Revolving Loan.